 The Programme will commence with a look at key developments in Border Security from 9/11 to the present day, covering the major critical incidents of our time including the London attacks of 7/7; the management of Border Security during the London 2012 Olympics; the attacks in Paris and Belgium in 2015 and the Berlin Christmas market attack in 2016.
 How have Border Agencies reacted to these events, and what more can be done to prevent attacks in the future?

-The workshop will then focus upon three of the major topics of interest in modern day border control - passenger targeting and the development of “passenger information units”; the increasing use of biometrics in immigration and border management systems; and the concept of contactless free flowing border control.
+The workshop will then focus upon three of the major topics of interest in modern day border control:

 Our team has significant experience of UK and international immigration and border transformation projects.
 Each session will be led by subject matter experts who are actively pursuing these principles internationally.
 They will be providing valuable insights into the very latest thinking on future border management.
 We will consider the vexed question of passenger data and targeting centres, including a look at national border targeting centres and passenger information units; something many countries are now developing.
 We will examine how these principles may be transferred beyond the aviation sector to other forms of travel, notably maritime.
 We will look at the use of biometrics in border control, ranging from e gates to the challenges of delivering biometric entry / exit systems - something that the US and others rate as a top priority for effective and efficient border control.
 We will also look at the concept of “seamless” or “frictionless” borders, and research currently underway to turn this into a reality.

-Finally we will examine how Fortinus Global can support control agencies and technology suppliers in their common goal to build better borders, including how international organisations can act as a catalyst for change.
+Finally, we will examine how we can support control agencies and technology suppliers in their common goal to build better borders, including how international organisations can act as a catalyst for change.

 08.30 Coffee / Registration

 09.00 Welcome and Introductions - setting the scene Tony Smith